usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 ### Section 35.150(b)(2) Safe harbor

 The ‘‘program accessibility'' requirement in regulations implementing title II of the Americans with Disabilities Act requires that each service, program, or activity, when viewed in its entirety, be readily accessible to and usable by individuals with disabilities.
 28 CFR 35.150(a).
 Because title II evaluates a public entity's programs, services, and activities in their entirety, public entities have flexibility in addressing accessibility issues.
 Program access does not necessarily require a public entity to make each of its existing facilities accessible to and usable by individuals with disabilities, and public entities are not required to make structural changes to existing facilities where other methods are effective in achieving program access.
-See id. <a name="rftnt3" id="rftnt3"></a><sup><a href="#ftnt3">3</a></sup> Public entities do, however, have program access considerations that are independent of, but may coexist with, requirements imposed by new construction or alteration requirements in those same facilities.
+See id. {% fn 3 %} Public entities do, however, have program access considerations that are independent of, but may coexist with, requirements imposed by new construction or alteration requirements in those same facilities.

 Where a public entity opts to alter existing facilities to comply with its program access requirements, the entity must meet the accessibility requirements for alterations set out in &sect; 35.151.
 Under the final rule, these alterations will be subject to the 2010 Standards.
 The 2010 Standards introduce technical and scoping specifications for many elements not covered by the 1991 Standards.
 In existing facilities, these supplemental requirements need to be taken into account by a public entity in ensuring program access.
 Also included in the 2010 Standards are revised technical and scoping requirements for a number of elements that were addressed in the 1991 Standards.
 These revised requirements reflect incremental changes that were added either because of additional study by the Access Board or in order to harmonize requirements with the model codes.